IvanKirpichnikov/adaptix/docs/why-not-pydantic.rst

 External tools (such as ``adaptix`` or ``cattrs``) handle this functionality.

-Within the model, you can declare validators to enforce business invariants, while Adaptix can perform additional checks when loading data from an untrusted source.
+Within the model, you can declare validators to enforce business invariants, while |adaptix| can perform additional checks when loading data from an untrusted source.

 You can also use the ``__post_init__`` method in dataclasses for necessary validation.